modulexcite/testharness.js/docs/api.md

-The difference between `setTimeout` and `step_timeout` is that the latter takes account of the timeout multiplier when computing the delay e.g. in the above case a timeout multiplier of 2 would cause a pause of 4000ms before calling the callback.
+The difference between `setTimeout` and `step_timeout` is that the latter takes account of the timeout multiplier when computing the delay; e.g., in the above case a timeout multiplier of 2 would cause a pause of 4000ms before calling the callback.
 This makes it less likely to produce unstable results in slow configurations.